dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Try a pre-built ASP.NET Core Docker Image

-You can quickly try a pre-built [sample ASP.NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this sample.
+You can quickly run a container with a pre-built [sample ASP.NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this [sample](Dockerfile).

 Type the following command to run a sample with [Docker](https://www.docker.com/products/docker):